 On-going pain/stiffness - Most people (85%) are very happy with the results of surgery.
-In some patients the arthritis progresses and this then may require further surgery.
+In some patients the arthritis progresses and this then may require further surgery - in the form of a fusion.

 Sick Leave

 In general 2 weeks off work is required for sedentary employment, 4-6 weeks for standing/walking work and 8-12 weeks for manual/labour intensive work.